-These new standards not only affect IFRS reporters, but in addition, those UK subsidiaries of listed and/or international companies who elected to apply FRS 101 Reduced Disclosure Framework will face similar challenges to companies applying IFRS.
+These new standards not only affect IFRS reporters, but in addition, those UK subsidiaries of listed and/or international companies who have elected to apply FRS 101 Reduced Disclosure Framework and hence will face similar challenges to companies applying IFRS.

 For companies considering converting to IFRS or FRS 101, we can help you to: